-For this reason, it is really vital that a party going through a divorce gather all of this identifying information to get to their attorney as early as possible.
-To the extent they do not have it, and somebody else does, it is normally advisable that they advise their attorney about this so that the attorney knows where to get it.
+For this reason, a party going through a divorce must gather all of this identifying information to get to their attorney as early as possible.
+To the extent, they do not have it, and somebody else does, it is normally advisable that they advise their attorney about this so that the attorney knows where to get it.

 If a party is not sure what is needed, and what is not needed, it is important to discuss this with the attorney.
 When in doubt, more information given to the attorney is almost always better than less information.

-Conversely, if a case does not settle, and the judge has to decide after a trial how to divide marital property and debt, it is vital that the judge have this information as well.
+Conversely, if a case does not settle, and the judge has to decide after a trial on how to divide marital property and debt, the judge must have this information as well.
 Without it, it can be very difficult for the judge to craft a judgment.